flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/locations/los-angeles.md

 ---
 path: los-angeles
-pageName: Los Angeles, CA
+name: Los Angeles, CA
+centerNname: Citrus College
-name: Citrus College
+centerName: Citrus College
 description: Study English in California!
 Citrus College offers a great combination of suburban comfort with access to all of the attractions and glamour of Los Angeles.